OSGeo/gdal/doc/source/programs/gdal_syntax.rst

 +++++++++++++++++++++++++++++++

-As an alternative to :ref:`gdal_bash_completion`, it is possible to ask for potential enumerated values for an argument by appending ``=?`` to the argument name.
+As an alternative to :ref:`gdal_bash_completion`, it is possible to ask for potential enumerated values for certain arguments by appending ``=?`` to the argument name.
 This feature is available in all shells and on all operating systems.

 .. example::